 -

-Erik (aka Matthew Hayos) brings over 18 years of tattoo experience into the classroom.
-He is a graduate from The Acadmey of Art College in San Francisco, where he double-majored in Illustration and New Media / Web Design.
+Erik is a graduate (BFA) from The Academy of Art College in San Francisco, where he double-majored in Illustration and New Media / Web Design.
 Erik is also a military vet with a love of art, design, knowledge and structure, and after years of studying and practicing tattoo it became increasingly clear that the tattoo industry seriously lacked any organization or structure for safely and efficiently teaching the art of tattoo.
 Hence, the formation of The House of Ink Tattoo University.

 “I believe tattoo is a ritual, and that the experience is integral to the art—I perform a tattoo as much as I make or create it.”